Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Move Down or Out

-Temporarily move to the ground floor or better yet the basement, if you have one.
+Temporarily move to the ground floor or, better yet, the basement (if you have one).

 Sleep in a Hammock

-There’s a growing number of proponents of hammock sleeping and you can even set one up indoors.
+There’s a growing number of proponents of hammock sleeping and you can even set up one indoors.

 The swaying of a hammock can help adults fall asleep faster and sleep more deeply by synchronizing brain waves.
-(6)

-If your lifestyle allows it, supplement your night’s sleep with an afternoon nap.
+You can also use it to supplement your night’s sleep with an afternoon nap.

 How to Keep Your Bed Cool